StableAgOH/lscontests/README.md

 ### API

-If you want to call lscontests in your project to get a list of contests information, or if you need to add OJ support, then you can call the lscontests API like the following:
+If you want to get a list of contest information in your project by calling *lscontests*, or if you need to add support for other OJs, then you can call the *lscontests* API as follows:

 #### Get contests information string